daver64/rpascal/README.md

 ## Known Limitations

-As alpha software, RPascal has several known limitations:
+As beta software, RPascal has some remaining limitations:

 - **Incomplete Language Coverage**: Some advanced Pascal features are not yet implemented
 - **Error Handling**: Error messages could be more descriptive and user-friendly